-We independently ran the Exploit step two times to obtain two adversarial prompt generators.
-We then used the ground truth toxicity classifier (that was standing in for a human) to compare the toxicity of the target model's generated text when unprompted and when given prompts from the generators.
-The data from the Explore step was classified by the ground truth classifier as toxic less than 1\% of the time while the outputs under adversarial prompts from the Exploit step were classified as toxic an average of 31\% of the time, demonstrating transfer from the Establish step classifier to the ground truth classifier.
-We randomly sampled 5 completions from each of our prompt generators that were classified as toxic and display them alongside their prompts in \tabref{tab:toxicity} (content warning).
-The prompt generators learned to largely raise topics involving men, women, homosexuality, and police officers.
-We observe that the prompts themselves are relatively benign compared to the completions which are both more offensive and more diverse in topic.
-We also observe certain disfluencies in the form of repeated words or phrases in the prompts, but it is unclear whether these are adversarial motifs or artifacts of the prompt generator.
+\textbf{Toxicity increased by over 30x:} We independently ran the Exploit step twice to obtain two adversarial prompt generators.
+We used the toxicity classifier as a proxy for a human to compare the toxicity of the target model unprompted versus with prompts from the generators.
+The human-proxy classifier classified the data from the Explore step as toxic $<$1\% of the time.
+In contrast, the outputs under adversarial prompts were classified as toxic an average of 31\% of the time.
+This demonstrates successful prompt-generation attacks and transfer from the Establish step classifier to the human-proxy classifier.

+\textbf{The prompt generators learned to discuss sensitive topics:} We randomly sampled five completions from each of our prompt generators that were classified as toxic and display them alongside their prompts in \Cref{tab:toxicity} (content warning).
+The generators learned to discuss topics including men, women, homosexuality, and police officers.
+We observe that the prompts themselves are relatively benign compared to the completions, which are both more offensive and more diverse in topic.
+We also observe some disfluencies in the form of repeated words or phrases in the prompts, which may be either adversarial motifs or artifacts of the prompt generator.

-How key is the diversity term in the adversarial prompt generator's reward function?
-To test this, we ran the exploit step with the diversity term removed, and the prompt generator was entirely unsuccessful.
-It output repetitive prompts, almost entirely consisting of the words ``would'' and ``you'' which had a 0\% toxic completion rate.
-We show examples in \apref{app:diversity_ablation}.
+\textbf{Producing diverse adversarial prompts was needed to avoid mode collapse:} To test the importance of diversity, we ran the Exploit step without the diversity term in the reward function.
+In this case, we observed mode collapse where the model learned to output repetitive prompts that almost entirely consisted of the words ``would'' and ``you'' and had a 0\% toxic completion rate.
+We show examples in \Cref{app:diversity_ablation}.